csci-1301/csci-1301.github.io/lectures/170_static_elements/readme.md

         When you call the method with `rect.SetLength(12)`, the `length` variable automatically refers to the `length` instance variable stored in `rect`.

-- Static methods are not associated with any instance, and thus **can't use instance variables**
+- Static methods are not associated with any instance, and thus **cannot use instance variables**

 - For example, we could attempt to declare the `ComputeArea` method of `Rectangle` as a static method, but this would not compile: